Support for children, teens and cycle-breaking parents — working with the whole child, whole family and the systems around you.

 I don’t believe in distant or purely clinical therapy.

-I believe in being present, responsive and an emotional presence in the room with you — not just sitting across from you.
+I believe in being authentic, present and emotionally responsive.
+Being truly with you — not just sitting across from you.

 This isn’t about fixing who you are.